 We are a family owned & operated pet care facility, where professionalism and customer service is second only to the proper & healthy care of our guests.
 Winding Creek was established in 1993 by owners Ed & Joan Klink, who continue to live on the premises to ensure that your pet is given the best attention possible.
 In addition, several animal caretakers live on the premises to ensure the safety of our boarding guests.
 We have staff overseeing the facilities 24 hours a day, 365 days a year, as well as excellent veterinarians on call.

-We are situated on 36 beautiful acres in the country, conveniently located between Gwinnett and Athens / Clark County, just off Hwy 316 or Atlanta Hwy.
+We are situated on 36 beautiful acres in the country, conveniently located between Gwinnett and Athens / Clarke County, just off Hwy 316 or Atlanta Hwy.

 We offer unique care for pets as we tend to buck many of the trends in the kennel industry.
 Many pet care providers today use all indoor type enclosures not much bigger than crates, then pets are rotated into “group” play times.
 Imagine yourself on vacation, checking into a hotel and never getting outside for fresh air.
 At Winding Creek we do things very differently.
 We never blend pets, unless in the same family, and only at the owner’s request.
 We oppose the trend of “group play times.”
 Although the concept of pets playing together sounds great, the reality is that pets can and will get hurt.
 We offer play times and nature walks, but each pet receives personalized attention, as all of our activities are done individually.
 With professional, well trained staff, we provide all of our guests with generous amounts of love and attention and we remain strong in our position that your pet will have a much more rewarding experience.